department-of-veterans-affairs/vetservices-lib-filemanager/README.md

 # What is this repository for?

-This repository contains the VetServices Library project for FileManagement
+This repository contains the VetServices Library project for FileManagement.
+It provides functionality to validate filenames and file content, convert text and images to PDF, and stamp PDF files with VA headers.

 # Overview - VetServices Library FileManagement

 This project is a component JAR used to validate and process files (e.g. for conversion to PDF, etc).
 Include it in your project dependencies.

-Include the JAR in your dependencies, and access functionality through the FileManagement interface.
+The API is declared by `gov.va.vetservices.lib.filemanager.api.FileManager`

+Properties that can be overridden are declared in `gov.va.vetservices.lib.filemanager.api.FileManagerProperties`

 # Requests and Contributions